Minecraft – Volume Alpha: Legacy

 Rosenfeld considers the album to be his most important and successful work, and the one that helped him create his career as an independent music artist.
 In 2011, Rosenfeld told Kotaku that the success of his Minecraft music allowed him to pursue making music full-time rather than part-time.
 According to Fact Magazine, the success of Minecraft makes Rosenfeld one of the best selling artists by proxy.
 Rosenfeld would go on to co-found the independent game studio Ivy Road, for which he composed the music to their first game, Wanderstop.
 Volume Alpha experienced a resurgence in popularity in 2022 and 2023, appearing on multiple global charts and being nominated for Top Dance/Electronic Album at the Billboard Music Awards of 2022, though it lost to Illenium's Fallen Embers.
 In 2023, the album led to Rosenfeld reaching #1 on the Billboard Emerging Artists chart.
 On 14 December 2023, Volume Alpha was certified gold by the RIAA, nearly four months after the individual certification of "Sweden".
 In April 2025, the Library of Congress added the soundtrack to the National Recording Registry of "culturally, historically, or aesthetically significant recordings".
-Volume Alpha is the second piece of video game music to be inducted since the Super Mario Bros. theme.
+Until 2026, Volume Alpha was only the second piece of video game music to be inducted after the Super Mario Bros. theme.